 Therefore, the task of merging has to be carried out in a uniform, standardized fashion to yield interpretable results.
 To this end, we organize and unify datasets from eight different studies into a comprehensive data corpus and repurpose it especially for allele-specific analyses.
-We first alleviate allelic mapping bias via the use of personal genomes and then the removal of reads that overlap regions exhibiting mapping bias in simulations.
-We also take into account the overdispersion of each dataset when we harmonize and pool them together and then a second time on the pooled sets, during the detection of allele-specific variants.
+Our approach takes into account several issues.
+We alleviate allelic mapping bias via the use of personal genomes and the filtering of reads that give rise to ambiguous mapping.
+We also take the overdispersion of each individual dataset into consideration when we harmonize them and then a second time on the pooled datasets, when we detect allele-specific variants.
+We also filter variants that are found in copy number variants.
 Overall, we detect more than 7K and 85K single nucleotide variants (SNVs) associated with allele-specific binding (ASB) and expression (ASE) events respectively, over 382 individuals from the 1000 Genomes Project.
 We are able to present a survey for these allele-specific variants in various general and specific categories of coding and non-coding genomic elements and annotations (e.g. coding regions and enhancers) in a population-aware manner.
 We identified genomic regions that are enriched or depleted in allelic activity.
 Finally, using our consolidated data, we investigate the extent of purifying selection in allele-specific SNVs and the inheritance of allele-specific expression and allele-specific binding in two different transcription factors.
 The variants and annotations are available as an online resource, AlleleDB (http://alleledb.gersteinlab.org/).